lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 indicators will start with ``__zc_der_``.
 As an example, ``__zc_z1`` and ``__zc_der_z1`` are the names of the event indicator ``z1`` with its derivative ``der_z1``.

-The master algorithm must check if the number of event indicator variables found in the model description file matches the ``numberOfEventIndicators`` attribute, and reject the FMU if the numbers do not match.
+If the number of event indicators variables matches the ``numberOfEventIndicators`` attribute, then only __zc_ and __zc_der_ need to be used by QSS, If the number of event indicators does not match, the FMU need to be rejected with an error message.

 .. note::